Hindu wedding: Nishekam

-It is the samskara which is done before the couple enter to their bedroom.
-Nishekam means first conjugal bliss by the couple.
-In South India they do Nishekam on a suitable date according to jyotisha.
-Whereas in North India and East India they do it on the fourth day from the marriage.
+Also called Suhaag Raat (wedding night), It is the samskara done before the couple enters their bedroom.
+Nishekam means the couple's first consummation.
+In South India they do Nishekam on a suitable date according to astrology or jyotisha.
+Whereas in North India and East India they do it on the fourth day of the marriage.
 Paraskara Grihya Sutram of Shukla Yajurveda mentions to conduct it on the fourth night in the prescribed room of the couple.
 It's otherwise called Chaturthi Karma.

 Rituals performed

 According to V. Sadagopan, the rituals are as follows.

-Kanyadana (gift of maiden)
+Kanyadana

 The word 'kanyādana' is made of two parts, 'kanyā' meaning unmarried girl and 'dāna' which means 'charity'.
 The officiating priest chants appropriate verses in Sanskrit.
 The people in the audience (the public) are now notified that the parents have willingly expressed their wish and consent by requesting the groom to accept their daughter as his bride.
 As soon as the groom indicates his acceptance the bride's parents place their daughter's right hand into the bridegroom's right hand.
 The parents now bestow their blessings on both the bride and the groom and pray to the Lord to shower His choicest blessings on them.

 The father of the bride, placing her right hand on the right hand of the bridegroom, says:

 The father of the bride: Be pleased to accept hand of my daughter (name of the bride) of the Gotra (here the surname of the family).

 The bridegroom: AUM, I do accept.

 The bridegroom makes an Offering of the garment and the scarf to the bride to wear.
 The bridegroom wears the garments and the scarf offered by the parents of the bride.
 Then facing each other The bride and the bridegroom speak as follows:

 Ye learned people assembled at this sacred ceremony know it for certain that we two hereby accept each other as companions for life and agree to live together most cordially as husband and wife.
 May the hearts of us both be blended and beat in unison.
 May we love each other like the very breath of our lives.
 As the all-pervading God sustains the universe, so may we sustain each other.
 As a preceptor loves his disciple, so may we love each other steadfastly and faithfully.